Francescoliverio/icloud-downloader/README.md

 The script also updates metadata for already downloaded files and ensures downloaded media retains accurate creation and modification timestamps.

+## Download more then 100GB from iCloud

+Please note that Apple iCloud has a maximum download speed of 4 MB/s.
+Therefore, I recommend requesting a copy of your data directly from Apple, especially for media files like photos and videos stored in iCloud.

+The process is straightforward:
+1. Log in to your account at [https://privacy.apple.com/account](https://privacy.apple.com/account).
+2. Once logged in, click the **"Request a copy of your data >"** button.
+3. Select **iCloud Photos** or any other data you want to include.

+After making your selection, you can proceed with the request and specify the maximum size for the ZIP files to be downloaded.
+This will make managing your downloads much easier.

 ## Features

 - **Batch Processing**: Handle large volumes of media with adjustable batch sizes.